Resetting ESXi password

 reboot

-When ESXi boots, it will unpack the local.tgz archive and copy the configuration files (including shadow) to the /etc directory.
-To set a password press F2, and without entering a password press Enter.
+During boot, ESXi will extract local.tgz and copy the configuration files (including shadow) to the /etc directory.

-Select Configure Password and specify a new password.
+Select Configure Password from the menu and enter your new password: